top of page

 For starters, all of the organs within the abdominal cavity depend on the diaphragm for movement.
 So, if we are tapping into the diaphragm to breathe, we’re helping to mobilize all of the organs within the abdominal cavity.
 This includes the small intestine, liver, large intestine, kidneys, uterus, ovaries, the list goes on.

 When you squat, you are actually taking away the body’s ability to breathe into the upper chest & shoulders, forcing you to breathe into the diaphragm.
+Focusing on inhaling and exhaling while squatting is called squat breathing.
 Breathing into your diaphragm is also going to support improved rib mobility, digestion, reduce anxiety & stress, and support issues of constipation.
 The diaphragm, in a way, sort of performs a gentle massage of your large intestines when you are optimally breathing.
 This optimal state of breathing has also been shown to support the management of autoimmune disease.

 Follow along with the gentle squatting series pictured below if you’re having trouble achieving a deep squat position.
 Incorporate breathing with these movements and take five deep breaths with each position to really tap into the diaphragm.